Equivariant Architectures for Learning in Deep Weight Spaces: A Characterization of Linear Invariant and Equivariant Layers for Weight-Spaces

 Formally, our result can be stated as follows:

-\begin{theorem} [A characterization of linear equivariant layers between weight spaces] A linear equivariant layer between the weight space $\mathcal{V}$ to itself can be written in block matrix form according to the decomposition of $\mathcal{V}$ to sub-representations $\mathcal{W}_m, \mathcal{B}_\ell$.
+\begin{theorem} [A characterization of linear equivariant layers between weight spaces] A linear equivariant layer between the weight space $\mathcal{V}$ to itself can be written in block matrix form according to the decomposition of $\mathcal{V}$ to sub-representations $\{\mathcal{W}_m,\mathcal{B}_\ell\}_{m,\ell\in[M]}$.
 Moreover, each block can be implemented using a composition of pooling, broadcast, or fully connected linear layers.
-Tables \ref{tab:w2w}-\ref{tab:b2w} summarize the block structure, number of parameters, and implementation of all these blocks. \end{theorem}
+Tables \ref{tab:w2w}-\ref{tab:b2w} summarize the block structure, number of parameters, and implementation of all these blocks. \end{theorem} As mentioned in the introduction, we call the layers from \cref{thm:char_equi} \emph{DWS-layers} and the architectures that use them (interleaved with pointwise nonlinearities), \emph{DWSNets}.

-The layer $L:\mathcal{V}\rightarrow \mathcal{V}$ is implemented by executing all the blocks independently and then summing the outputs according to the output sub-representations.
-As mentioned in the introduction, we call the layers from \cref{thm:char_equi} \emph{DWS-layers} and the architectures that use them (interleaved with pointwise nonlinearities), \emph{DWSNets}.
-Readers who are not interested in the technical details can continue reading in \cref{subsec:expressive}.
+\textbf{Implementing equivariant layers.} The layer $L:\mathcal{V}\rightarrow \mathcal{V}$ is implemented by executing all the blocks independently and then summing the outputs according to the output sub-representations.
+To illustrate how these equivariant layers are implemented, we write an update equation for the $m$-th weight for $3\leq m \leq M-2$.
+For simplicity, we disregard input bias terms here and discuss only the weight-weight matrix presented in Figure \ref{fig:equi_layers_block}.
+For an input $v\in \mathcal{V}$, $v=[W_m,b_m]_{m\in[M]}$ the update equation takes the form: